lisyarus/blog/_posts/2022-04-21-compute-blur.md

 }
 ```

 So, instead of N=33 texture fetches we now have 1+(N-1)/2=17 of them, leading to a theoretical 1.95x performance increase.
 Indeed, what I got was **0.54ms** for the whole blur, about 1.85x increase!
-It always facinates me when theoretical performance predictions match reality.
+It always fascinates me when theoretical performance predictions match reality.
 I wish this happened more often :)

 ### Compute naive